ray979/tindog/README.md

 The website is built to be responsive and look good on different screen sizes.

+**Follow tutorial and challenges in Udemy course, The Complete 2023 Web Development Bootcamp by Dr. Angela Yu**

 # Technologies used
 * HTML
 * CSS